 Born March 25, 1881 in Nagyszentmiklos (Hungary).
 Died Sept.
 26, 1945 in New York (USA).

-While avoiding simplistic folklore, Bartók’s imagination integrated national melodies with rigour and precision.
+While avoiding simplistic folklore, Béla Bartók’s imagination integrated national melodies with rigour and precision.
 He composed masterpieces like the violent The Miraculous Mandarin (1919) or Music for Strings, Percussion and Celesta, (1936), a piece of rare formal perfection.

-The third prince of modernity along with Stravinsky and Schoenberg, Bartók never abandoned lyricism, dramatic force or wild rhythms in his music.
+The third prince of modernity along with Igor Stravinsky and Arnold Schoenberg, Béla Bartók never abandoned lyricism, dramatic force or wild rhythms in his music.
 In 1940, fleeing from the Nazi regime, he settled in the United States and lived precariously giving conferences and concerts for two pianos with his wife.
-Failing to achieve the success he had hoped for, tired and poverty-stricken, he was helped by Menuhin and Koussevitzy who commissioned the Concerto for Orchestra.
+Failing to achieve the success he had hoped for, tired and poverty-stricken, he was helped by Yehudi Menuhin and Sergei Koussevitzy who commissioned the Concerto for Orchestra.
 Exhausted, he died at the age of 64.
 Carved in crystal to the very end, his music remains exceptional and complex.
 It would be an object of fascination for generations to come.